Juan de Fuca Provincial Park: Geography

+The park has an area of 15.28 sqkm.
+The Juan DeFuca trail was cut and built through the forest along the coast in 1995 and 1996.
+The area from Minute creek to Sombrio beach was clearcut in 1994 and much of the trail was cut through the clear cut area.
+47 km hiking trail, very similar to the West Coast Trail Which was originally a survival trail for shipwrecked sailors in the graveyard of the Pacific in Pacific Rim National Park.

 The park is located 35 km west of Sooke and 36 km east of Port Renfrew, British Columbia.

 Conservation

 The primary role of Juan de Fuca Provincial Park is to protect a highly scenic and unique shoreline area between Sooke and Port Renfrew along the Strait of Juan de Fuca.
 The park encompasses a wide spectrum of natural values from forests to wildlife that must be protected and managed to reflect the purpose for which it was created.
 Juan de Fuca Provincial Park provides a protected habitat and natural corridor for many larger species of west coast mammals such as cougar, deer, black bear, wolf, otter, seal and sea lions.
 Red, purple and orange starfish and sea urchins, white gooseneck barnacles, blue mussels and green sea anemones and sea cucumbers only begin to hint at the colourful spectrum of intertidal life thriving here.